mautrix/docs/bridges/general/troubleshooting.md

 Usually it's the former, so make sure that the `domain` field matches your homeserver's `server_name` exactly.
 If it doesn't, fix it, regenerate the registration file and restart everything.

+## Homeserver -> bridge connection is not working
+At startup, the bridge will ask the homeserver to check that it can reach the bridge.
+If the homeserver reports an error, the bridge will log the error and exit.
+This ensures that if the bridge runs successfully, it's actually working, rather than silently broken by not receiving messages.
+The mechanism is called "appservice ping".

+The error message associated with this log is the error that the homeserver (e.g. Synapse) encountered while connecting to the bridge.
+It is **not** an error from the bridge itself.

+To fix the error, ensure that your homeserver can reach the bridge at the configured address.
+The address is configured in the `appservice` -> `address` field in the bridge config, although in reality the homeserver reads it from the `url` field in the registration file that you gave to the homeserver.
+The bridge config field is just copied to the registration when the registration is generated.
+If you change the value, you can either manually update the registration, or regenerate it completely.